Best ways to do intermittent fasting

 There are many connections between the human body and a car.
 Both need fuel, both have a maintenance schedule, and both can break down if you don’t take care of them.

 While most people know the importance of regular maintenance, they still struggle to follow through.
-I am guilt of this guilty of this I eat junk food regularly and rarely exercise, despite knowing that it’s bad for us.
+I am guilty of this I eat junk food regularly and rarely exercise, despite knowing that it’s bad for me.

 This is why I’m such a fan of intermittent fasting (IF).
 It doesn’t require you to change your diet or exercise regimen.
 With IF, all you do is change when you eat instead of what you eat.